 - a veto over decision-making by other statutory decision-makers.

-This is clearly more than the Crown’s “duty to consult” that has been established by the Supreme Court of Canada in relation to constitutionally protected assertions of Aboriginal rights and title.
-It is even more than the powers held by Indigenous groups in respect of proven Aboriginal title – as the Court has been clear Indigenous groups do not have a complete veto even there on the basis of Section 35 of the Constitution Act, 1982.
+This is clearly more than the Crown’s “duty to consult” that has been established by the Supreme Court of Canada in relation to constitutionally protected assertions of Indigenous rights and title.
+It is even more than the powers held by Indigenous groups in respect of proven Indigenous title – as the Court has been clear Indigenous groups do not have a complete veto even there on the basis of Section 35 of the Constitution Act, 1982.

 Many questions arise from such sweeping proposed changes to the governance of non-Indigenous people and business.